DanielTemesgen/danieltemesgen.github.io/_posts/2020-01-04-github-actions.markdown

 So now we made the changes to the filesystem, let's commit those changes.
 This is what the `Commit files` step does.
-It adds the an email and user to the config file, then commits the changes.
+It adds an email and user to the config file, then commits the changes.

 If this commit results in no changes, then `"No changes to commit"` is printed to the console.